-of this year, the non-profit Reno Skeptical Society, Inc. has been collaborating with
+In August 2014, the non-profit Reno Skeptical Society, Inc. began collaborating with

 The Skeptics for the Protection of Cancer Patients (SPCP), Center For Inquiry